codmccabe/Math1431/doc/chapter3/.ipynb_checkpoints/31-checkpoint.md

     & = a\left(x+\frac{b}{2a}\right)^2 + \frac{4ac-b^2}{4a}
 \end{align*}

-From the last step we see:
+From the last step, we see:

 $$a\left(x+\frac{b}{2a}\right)^2 + \frac{4ac-b^2}{4a} = a\left(x-\left(-\frac{b}{2a}\right)\right)^2 + \frac{4ac-b^2}{4a}$$

 This means $h=-\frac{b}{2a}$ and $k=f(-\frac{b}{2a})$ or $k=\frac{4ac-b^2}{4a}$.

-With this in mind we have the following properties for graph a quadratic function.
+With this in mind, we have the following properties for graphing a quadratic function.

 :::{prf:property} Quadratic Function Graph
 :label: graphQuadFunction